Aircon Louvre Swing Motor

 | Linkage is bent or jammed | Mechanical jam, not motor | Repair the linkage |

-You can wait if swing mode is not important to your comfort.
+- You can wait if swing mode is not important to your daily comfort, because the flap being stuck does not affect cooling performance — only the direction of airflow.